 What Does It Mean To Walk On Eggshells In A Relationship?

 “It’s usually around narcissists that people walk on eggshells because they can sense overt and covert behavior and pick on you.
 When you are in a narcissistic marriage, you’ll find that your spouse can be unpredictable.
-So those who are close to them are constantly treading on eggshells so as not to upset them.
+So those who are close to them are constantly treading on eggshells trying not to upset them.
 People around whom we walk on eggshells get upset quickly, even over things that are barely worth a discussion.
 They are controlling by nature, very emotional, often selfish, and prone to anger issues and abuse.”

 Related Reading: 21 Ways To Tell You Have A Narcissist Husband